abelardopardo/ontask_b/docs/Install/index.rst

    If there are no errors, the message on the screen should say that your server is running and available in the URL 127.0.0.1:8000

+#.
+If OnTask is going to be accessed through a web server like Apache or Nginx, stop the application and configure the web server accordingly.

 The Administration Pages
 ------------------------